PauseAI/pauseai-website/src/posts/press.md

 ## Logo, materials

-Our logo and other material can be exported from [this Figma template](https://www.figma.com/file/kHaEUR2lC0J4wm1poEF30K/PauseAI-designs---not-editable---28%2F03?type=design&node-id=0%3A1&mode=design&t=KBs4IbB48BpEmong-1) and [this Google Drive folder](https://drive.google.com/drive/folders/1bQ_MZ8giK-Mee4ABkO0BgcFInaXruNpa?usp=sharing).
+Our logo and other material can be found in [this Google Drive folder](https://drive.google.com/drive/folders/1bQ_MZ8giK-Mee4ABkO0BgcFInaXruNpa?usp=sharing).
 If you want to create PauseAI-related material yourself, you can use our brand color _#FF9416_ and the fonts _Saira Condensed_ (700) and _Roboto Slab_ (300, 700).

 ## International Media coverage